-- The outlets can be used with any 12-volt device which draws 15-amps or less. - Each 12-volt DC accessory outlet is protected by a 15-amp breaker on the 12-volt DC push-to-reset circuit breaker panel. - For the locations of the 12-volt DC accessory outlets, see the Component Locations section in Chapter 2 of this supplement.
+- These accessory outlets can be used with any 12-volt device that draws 15-amps or less. - The 12-volt DC accessory outlets are protected by a 15-amp breaker on the 12-volt DC push-to-reset circuit breaker panel. - See the Component Locations section in Chapter 2 for the location of the 12-volt DC accessory outlets.